-Our Combo and Recycled Pallet Types and Sizes
+Our Combo and Recycled Pallet Types and Standard Sizes

 We at Greenway Products & Services help you reduce your pallet expense.
 To provide you with competitive pallets, Greenway uses an automated pallet re-manufacturing process, separating wood components.
 We capture and reuse wood in good condition.
-Reclaiming and recycling good wood reduces the cost to manufacture, making the newly assembled combo pallets less expensive than new ones, and every bit as strong.
-Our customers benefit from remanufactured pallets in multiple ways:
+Reclaiming and recycling good wood reduces the cost to manufacture, making the newly assembled combo standard size pallets less expensive than new ones, and every bit as strong.
+Our NJ, NY, PA, MD & DE customers benefit from remanufactured pallets in multiple ways:

 - Lower pallet costs